Meet Gentian’s Canine CRP assay at ADLM 2026

-Gentian Diagnostics will also this year be present at ADLM in Chicago end of July 2025 to promote our automated canine CRP immunoassay.
+Gentian Diagnostics will also this year be present at ADLM in Anaheim end of July 2026 to promote our automated canine CRP immunoassay.
 The assay can be applied to a wide range of clinical chemistry analyzers, offering high inter-instrument accuracy for serum and plasma samples.

 Canine CRP assay continuously available since 2013